Unified study of two-meson and axion-meson production from semileptonic tau decays within resonance chiral framework: Calculation of the hadronic form factors

 For the decay channel of $\tau^- \to \pi^-\pi^0\nu_\tau$, compared to the vector form factor, the contribution from the scalar form factor is much suppressed by the isospin breaking factor.
 Therefore we will neglect the tiny effect from the scalar form factor.
 The vector form factor appearing in this decay channel takes the form

 with

 where we follow the recipe of $\rxt$ Lagrangian in Eq.~\eqref{eq.lagv} to also introduce another two excited resonances $\rho'$/$\rho(1450)$ and $\rho''$/$\rho(1700)$, in addition to the ground state $\rho$/$\rho(770)$.
 We point out the subtle issue about the minus signs in front of the $\rho'$ and $\rho''$ terms in Eq.~\eqref{eq.grhoex}.
 In fact, it is common to introduce some phase parameters for different resonance states to describe the $\tau\to\pi\pi\nu_\tau$ process in many existing works~\cite{Kuhn:1990ad,Schneider:2012ez,Shekhovtsova:2012ra,GomezDumm:2013sib,Gonzalez-Solis:2019iod}.
-We take advantage of these previous studies to introduce minus signs for the $\rho'$ and $\rho''$ a posteriori, allowing us to make a good description of the precise $\pi\pi$ spectra from Belle~\cite{Belle:2008xpe}.
+We take advantage of these previous studies to fix minus signs for the $\rho'$ and $\rho''$ a posteriori, allowing us to make a good description of the precise $\pi\pi$ spectra from Belle~\cite{Belle:2008xpe}.
+In this way, the number of free parameters is reduced and the fit tends to be stable.

 We further extend the discussion to the decay channel of $\tau^- \rightarrow \pi^-(\eta,\eta',a)\nu_\tau$.
 Unlike the $\tau^- \to \pi^-\pi^0\nu_\tau$ channel, there is no relative suppression between the vector and scalar form factors, although an overall isospin breaking factor appears in each of the three processes of $\tau^- \rightarrow \pi^-(\eta,\eta',a)\nu_\tau$.
 As a result, one should consider both contributions from the vector and scalar form factors to these processes.
 To make a more realistic description of the differential decay widths, we also introduce two scalar nonet resonances.
-We use $c_m$ and $c_d$ to denote the resonance parameters for the low-lying scalar multiplet containing the relevant $a_0(980)$ (simply denoted as $a_0$) and $K_0^*(800)$ (denoted as $K_0^*$) in this work, and designate the primed resonance parameters $c_m^\prime$ and $c_d^\prime$ for the second multiplet of scalar resonances containing $a_0(1450)$ (denoted as $a_0'$) and $K_0^*(1430)$ (denoted as $K_0^{*'}$) that are pertinent in the present study.
+We use $c_m$ and $c_d$ to denote the resonance parameters for the low-lying scalar multiplet containing the relevant $a_0(980)$ (simply denoted as $a_0$) and $K_0^*(800)$ (denoted as $K_0^*$) in this work, and designate the primed resonance parameters $c_m^\prime$ and $c_d^\prime$ for the second multiplet of scalar resonances containing $a_0(1450)$ (denoted as $a_0'$) and $K_0^*(1430)$ (denoted as $K_0^{*'}$) that are pertinent to the present study.
 The corresponding vector form factors take the form

 and the scalar form factors are given by